 Colorado Road Trip

 My Colorado road trip adventure started and ended in the exciting and energetic hub of Denver.
-Known as the Mile High City, I couldn’t wait to explore and soak up the beaming sunshine of course.
+Known as the Mile High City, above all, I couldn’t wait to explore and soak up the beaming sunshine of course.

 Denver, The Mile High City

 First stop, Denver.
 On my first day, we spent some time in the beautifully urban neighbourhood of Union Station.
 In 2010-2014, the city underwent an entire transformation and now hosts an amazing array of new restaurants and hotels as well as amazingly quick and easy transport links.
-This place looks so modern it’s almost surreal to encounter but definitely worth the visit.
+Furthermore, this place looks so modern it’s almost surreal to encounter but definitely worth the visit.

 As some of you might not know, Denver is actually a very green city.
 In many neighbourhoods, sustainability is at the forefront of their efforts.
 Dedicated to sustainable practices such as energy and environmental management, you’ll find many green buildings and initiatives in place.
 It is quite admirable!

 Famed for its spirit of creativity, the tuk tuk tour took us to RiNo’s (River North Art District) signature graffiti street art area.
-Even if you’re not that interested in graffiti and street art, the murals and art that you see here are so striking that they’re definitely a must-see.
-The aim of this district was to revitalize the historic warehouses and factories that already exist rather than tearing them down and building something else.
+Even if you’re not that interested in graffiti and street art, the murals and art that you see here are so striking that they’re indeed a must-see.
+Accordingly, the aim of this district was to revitalize the historic warehouses and factories that already exist rather than tearing them down and building something else.
 I found something quite beautiful and refreshing in that!